 Farther north along Portugal’s coast, we arrive in the port city of Figueira da Foz.
 Considered the gateway to Portugal’s medieval centre, the seaside resort serves as a picturesque stopping point on our way to Coimbra.
 After an orientation tour here, we visit the gardens of Quinta das Lágrimas.
 It was here that Inês de Castro and Pedro I of Portugal lived out their forbidden romance.
 After exploring the gardens, we are transferred back to our ship; you also have the option of spending additional time back in Figueria da Foz.
 This evening, learn more about Inês de Castro and Pedro I, whose story of love has been celebrated in literature, art and music.
 Judith Dodsworth further illustrates their tragic tale by way of a lecture, as well as an operatic excerpt.

 From the port of Leixões, you have the option today to set out for Porto.
 Along the banks of the Douro River, uncover the city’s fascinating history.
 Then toast Porto’s wine-making traditions at a local wine cellar.
 Alternatively, visit Quinta do Alão, a garden dating back to the 17th century, filled with Japanese trees, flowerbeds and sculptures.
-During our final night aboard the Hebridean Sky, Judith and Philip celebrate our voyage with a night of Latin jazz.
+During our final night aboard the Hebridean Sky, Judith and Kym celebrate our voyage with a night of Latin jazz.

 Disembark this morning after breakfast and be transferred to the airport for your onward flight.